robert-westenberger/knowledgebase/webgl/lights.md

 $$

 #### Phong Reflection Model
-* Describes the way a surface reflects light as the sum of three types of reflection.
+Describes the way a surface reflects light as the sum of three types of reflection.
+1. Ambient - amount of light present everywhere in a scene, independent from any light source.
+2. Diffuse ( modeled by Lambertian reflectance)
+3. Specular - Mirrorlike reflection.
+Direction of the incoming light and direction of reflected light makes the same anglewith respect to the surface normal.